 Chicken pox parties were very common pre-1980.
 A check pox party is when parents would intentional have a meetup to spread the disease amongst their children.
 The understanding was that chicken pox was much less severe at a young age.
 Now, with a shingles vaccine as effective as Shingrix, these chicken pox parties are simply not necessary.
 The vaccine is considered safer than early exposure to the disease.

 What Are the Symptoms of Shingles?

-Shingles is a rash that typically affects one side of your body, usually your torso.
+Shingles is a painful rash that typically affects one side of your body, usually your torso.
 It is often painful and sensitive to the touch.
-The rash often becomes visible a few days after you notice the pain.
-The rash develops into fluid-filled blisters that can break open and start itching.
+The rash often becomes visible a few days after you notice the pain and develops into fluid-filled blisters that can break open and start itching.